casperfibaek/sentinelMonitor/README.md

-# sentinelMonitor
+# Vågen

 Description:
-A tool for monitoring and downloading the newest sentinal images.

-Allows you to set various parameters, such as:
-  * Cloud cover percentage
-  * Sun Angle
-  * Interrest area
-  * Bands
-  * Satellite
+A management system for controlling data from Copernicus, Landsat and ASTER.

 Local application using electron
 Website using express/api